fpserg/RealMe/docs/PRODUCT/VISUAL/_REALME_WORLD_MAP_ASSEMBLY_ROADMAP.md

 A Domain is not merely a background.

-It is a navigable territory.
+It is navigable territory.

-At Domain scale the environment may support:
+At Domain scale, the environment may support semantic anchors for:

+- locations;
+- people;
+- companies;
 - Commitments;
 - Campaigns;
-- people;
-- locations;
 - routines;
 - projects;
 - resources;
 - other Domain-specific structures.

-The environment should therefore provide enough spatial differentiation for these objects to attach naturally.
+The environment provides enough spatial differentiation for semantics to attach coherently.

+It does not need to illustrate every semantic object.

 ---

-# XII.
+# XXIII.
 DOMAIN COMPOSITION

-Each Domain should have:
+Each Domain should generally establish:

 1. one unmistakable primary landmark;
-2. several readable secondary regions;
+2. readable secondary geography;
-3. natural visual routes between them;
+3. natural visual routes;
 4. foreground, middle and distance;
-5. intentional quiet zones;
+5. intentional quiet areas;
-6. environmental continuation beyond the visible screen.
+6. environmental continuation beyond the visible screen;
+7. a coherent portrait spatial journey.

 The composition should not look like a labelled diagram.

-It should look like a real place whose structure happens to support navigation.
+It should look like a place capable of receiving semantics.

 ---

-# XIII.
+# XXIV.
 REALM VIEW

 A Realm View answers:

 > What are the major territories of this part of my life, and how do they relate?

-At Realm scale Domains simplify.
+At Realm scale, Domains simplify.

 Their identities survive through: